-Henrico County, VA; Cumulatively as of June 29, 2022 and in the Last 4 weeks (June 2, 2022 - June 29, 2022)
+Henrico County, VA; Cumulatively as of September 14, 2022 and in the Last 4 weeks (August 18, 2022 - September 14, 2022)

-NCHS population estimates are not available for Two or More Races or for Other Race (3,576 total cases) Missing or unknown ethnicities were assumed to be non-Hispanic.
-In Henrico in the last four weeks, the proportion of cases for Black, White and Asian or Pacific Islander individuals (33.5%, 52.1% and 9.79%, respectively) is roughly in line with their proportion of the population (31.2%, 53.2% and 9.4%).
-While the cumulative proportion of cases for Latino individuals (7.9%) is disproportionately high relative to their population (6%), the proportion of cases in the last four weeks (4.6%) is lower than their population proportion.
+\ NCHS population estimates are not available for Two or More Races or for Other Race (4,075 total cases)

+\ Missing or unknown ethnicities were assumed to be non-Hispanic.

+■ In Henrico in the last four weeks, the proportions of cases for White and Asian or Pacific Islander individuals (50% and 7.1%, respectively) are lower than their respective proportions of the population (53.2% and 9.4%).
+The proportion of cases for Black individuals (38.3%) has been higher than the population percentage (31.2%) over the past four weeks.
+While the cumulative proportion of cases for Latino individuals (7.7%) is higher than their population (6%), the proportion of cases in the last four weeks (4.8%) is lower than their population proportion.